South Carolina vacation rental tax guide

 Location is key to compliance

 Use our lodging tax lookup tool to get a tax report specific to your South Carolina address.
 The report includes the estimated total tax rate to collect from guests, number of required registrations, number and frequency of returns per year, and minimum number of rented days to qualify as a taxable stay.
+It should be noted that tax rates and the rules governing them change frequently.
+Please consider your tax rate report to be informative rather than authoritative.

 Local short-term rental regulations

-Short-term rental operators in South Carolina should be aware of the local regulations that apply to them, including rules covering:
+STR operators in South Carolina should be aware of the local regulations that apply to them, including rules covering:

 • Legality